 Day 1 • 11:30 – Where Do Good Stories Come From? — Storytelling has never been more important for brands.
 But with limited budgets and distracted consumers, how do we compete?
 How do we stand out?
 How do we even show up?
 Let's start by defining "good stories" and then get into the where and how.

-Day 1 • 2:00 – Yes-Profit on Nonprofit – Dealing with the Devil – There is much that the nonprofit sector can learn from the private sector, and vice versa of course.
+Day 1 • 2:00 – Yes-Profit on Nonprofit – Dealing with the Devil – There is much that the nonprofit sector can learn from the private sector, and vice versa.
 Entertainment marketing executive John Rood will discuss Marketing 101 and present-day business issues facing one of the largest and most well-respected corporations.
-We'll discuss how what works for the big & for-profit & global can be directly applied to the small & nonprofit & local.
+We'll discuss what works for the big, for-profit and global and how it can be directly applied to the small, nonprofit and local.

 Live Podcast Panel – John Haydon, Tyler Riewer, John Rood, Tom Ahern